Hair, Skin and Nail Nutrients

 Our hair, skin and nails all require common nutrients in order to be able to grow and heal.

 These nutrients are required to be consumed through our diets, with our extremities often being the last place that receives these nutrients, hence why nutrient deficiencies can be seen in our nails, skin and hair.
 For example with white spots, brittle nails and split nail beds, thinning and dry hair and through skin reacting either producing too much oil or not enough.

-So achieving our dream hair, skin and nails I believe as a nutritionist, really does require supplementation support.
-Our body needs these key nutrients, and we’re not always going to be able to get adequate amount from our food –
+So achieving your dream hair, skin and nails, we believe, really does require supplementation support.
+Our body needs these key nutrients, and we’re not always going to be able to get adequate amount from our food:

 - Selenium – to support thyroid metabolism, and thus the extraction of nutrients from our food